ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+does not value his own character.
+Nothing is more like an honest manl than
+a thorougl rogue.
+In any business never
+wade into water where on uanuuut see the
+bottom.
+Do not choose your friend by his
 lookshaudsome shoes often pinch the
 feet.
 Put no dependence upon the label
 of a bag, and count money after your own